dfaker/VR-reversal/README.md

 - `t` switch the eye you're looking through between left and right
 - `e` switch the video scaler between nearest neighbour and bicubic
 - `g` toggle mouse smothing
+- `n` start or stop logging head motions to file for later rendering
 - `?` show keybaord and mouse control reminder on screen

 Most of the standard mpv controls are maintained: